seva-arkh/django_project/README.md

 # django_project
 Prototype of a transactions service using the django REST framework.
-It has these functions.
+It has such functions as (URLS):
-URLS:
 ### "register_api/"
 Create an account.
 API request: {
     "username": "",